The glory of God is a human being fully alive. – St. Irenaeus

 I’m convinced that human life is meant to be lived and lived well.
 That’s what God desires, and Jesus–in his person, his words, his deeds, his self–makes the good and abundant life possible.

 In the ancient vision of the Hebrew Law, the good life had to do with sacrifice and eating and land.
 In the life lived before God, the way we weave our clothing and plant our fields will matter.
-The good life has to do with bodily fluids.
 In other words, it happens here, in people-time and people-space, through blood, sweat, and leprosy.
+(And, um…) bodily fluids.
 The good life happens on earth.

 Jesus taught that he came that we might have life and have it abundantly (John 10:10).
 He’s the center.
 He’s the Living One who holds the keys (Rev.1:18).
 Death can’t touch him (Rom.6:9).
 He’s the resurrection and the life (John 11:25).
 He gives life to whoever he wills (John 5:21).
 To whom else can we go?
 Jesus has the words of eternal life (John 6:68).